 Lavender is a favorite for aromatherapy stress relief and has a special affinity for women.
 Use alone or in any blend you love.
 A super easy way to enjoy a quick inhalation break is to put a drop of lavender oil in the palm of your hands.
 Rub your hands together, then cup them over your nose and mouth.
 Inhale deeply and slowly from your hands.
 An audible 'ahh' tells you the remedy is working to ease mind and body tension.

 Popular essential oils such as Roman chamomile, lavender, ylang ylang and marjoram do double duty for massage by relieving tension and calming emotional distress.

 This relaxing blend of floral, earthen, sweet oils will appeal to men and women.

 Aromatherapy stress relief blends are often general remedies, Valerie Wormword provides more specific aromatherapy for anxiety recipes in her book, The Fragrant Mind.

-As part of a holistic approach, aromatherapy for anxiety provides pleasurable and effective help.
+As part of a holistic approach to overcoming anxiety, essential oil anxiety remedies provide pleasurable and effective help.
 However, do not rely on essential oils alone to ease more than mild anxious feelings.
 If you suffer from severe anxiety, you may have a medical condition.
 Please consult your health provider for assistance.

-For an excellent source of quality essential oils and accessories, visit Mountain Rose Herbs or other reputable supplier.
+For an excellent source of quality essential oils and accessories, visit Mountain Rose Herbs or other reputable suppliers.